Brandon Anderson sees data collection as a key to holding police accountable for racial bias, and he believes he has created a tool to do it.

 “Those impacted should always be the ones leading this charge,” Thompson told The Crime Report.
 “That cannot be more true for Brandon, who does this work because of his personal experience” with police violence.

 Anderson first became interested in technology as a means of saving lives when serving as a U.S. Army satellite engineer.
-Four years into Anderson’s service, he was called back home by a personal tragedy: after being charged with stealing a car, Anderson’s long-term partner had been beaten by police and had subsequently been hospitalized.
+Four years into Anderson’s service, he was called back home by a personal tragedy: accused of stealing a car, Anderson’s long-term partner had been beaten by police and had subsequently been hospitalized.

 After his partner’s death, Anderson realized that behind the larger issue of police violence was a separate problem: the difficulty of reporting it.